-We’ve seen this happening to a few domains hosted on Google Workspace: DKIM is properly set up on the domain, Gmail works, and DMARC passes.
+We’ve seen this happening to a few domains hosted on Google Workspace: DKIM is properly set up on the domain, email is okay, and DMARC passes.

 All seems fine, except that DKIM is not authenticating emails “From” the user domain.

-Gmail works.
-The domain admin think that DKIM is doing the right thing.
-But it is not.
+Because Gmail works, people think that DKIM is doing the right thing.
+But it is kind of not.

 The reason is simple: setting up DKIM on Google Workspace is a two-step process.
 Some people do the first step, but forget to carry on with the second step.